 A hemp bag is the best performer for hiking.
 Outdoor Herbivore's hemp bag is made of tightly woven hemp, allowing the smallest seeds to be sprouted.

-2. Obtain the Seeds
+2. Obtain Sprouting Seeds

 3. Sprout the Seeds

-The technique for growing sprouts requires soaking, draining and rinsing seeds at regular intervals until they germinate, or sprout (within 48 hours).
+The technique for growing sprouts requires soaking, draining, and rinsing seeds at regular intervals until they germinate, or sprout (within 48 hours).

 Sprouting increases the seed volume 6 - 8 times for greens and 2-3 times for beans.
 2 - 4 tablespoons is sufficient for a single batch to grow in the quart-sized hemp bags we supply.

 You can consume the sprout as soon as the first shoot emerges.
 Depending on the type of sprout you are growing, the shoot will appear as soon as 48 hours after soaking and rinsing the seed.
-It will have a grainy/chewy texture, but is easily digestible.
+It will have a grainy/chewy texture but is easily digestible.

-Salad-type sprouts such as alfalfa, broccoli, clover, radish, etc. are usually grown to a more mature leaf stage which takes about 4 days.
+Salad-type sprouts such as alfalfa, broccoli, clover, radish, etc., are usually grown to a more mature leaf stage, which takes about 4 days.

 Taste sprouts at different growing stages to determine your preference.
 We like to eat greens after 4 days and beans after 2 days.